The Century Magazine: Socialism and the labor movement

-Scribner’s generally defended the principles of classical economics and opposed socialism.
+Scribner's generally defended the principles of classical economics and opposed socialism.
 William Graham Sumner wrote an article for the magazine in this vein praising traditional capitalist virtues such as self-reliance and individualism and attributing poverty to laziness and vice.
 On the other hand, Holland occasionally directed his ire towards "soulless" corporations that he accused of exploiting workers.
 In the view of the magazine, both capitalists and workers had moral obligations.

 In its early days, The Century tended to adopt the same views as its predecessor.
 It defended capitalism, but refrained from unreflectively denouncing all forms of regulation.
 For example, an 1886 article opposed socialism but argued that in the future there would be more need for government activism than there had been in the past.
 Over the next few decades, The Century published several forceful denunciations of socialist theories and practice.
 In the 1890s Gilder and his editors took the position that labor unions were a foreign imposition, one of the many negative consequences of a relatively open immigration policy.
 Similarly, socialism was said to punish success, a concept that was anathema to the philosophy of his magazine.

 Despite its conservative leanings, the magazine was open to dissenting views on economic issues in a way that it was not on deeper philosophical matters.
 The March 1904 issue allowed workers to publish contributions making the case for labor unions as appropriate checks on big business.
 Two years later, an editorial praised some of the accomplishments of the labor movement, while still maintaining that it needed to be reformed.

 In its later years, after the Russian Revolution had brought the issue to the attention of the public, The Century opposed the spread of Communism.
-Employing Nietzschean terminology, Lothrop Stoddard in 1919 called Bolshevism "the heresy of the Underman," in contrast to Prussianism, the "heresy of the Overman," which had been defeated in the First World War.
-He went on to argue that the Bolshevik Revolution had only been the local manifestation of a phenomenon that would have to be defeated worldwide and that Vladimir Lenin was "a modern Jenghiz Khan plotting the plunder of a world."
+Employing Nietzschean terminology, Lothrop Stoddard in 1919 called Bolshevism "the heresy of the Underman," in contrast to Prussianism, the "heresy of the Overman," which had been defeated in World War I. He went on to argue that the Bolshevik Revolution had only been the local manifestation of a phenomenon that would have to be defeated worldwide and that Vladimir Lenin was "a modern Jenghiz Khan plotting the plunder of a world."